-(6) Interest rate benchmark reform (The accounting treatment beginning on or after January 1, 2021)
+(6) Interest rate benchmark reform

 For changes to contractual cash flows as required by the reform in financial assets or financial liabilities, the effective interest rate is updated to reflect the changes to the alternative benchmark rate.

 8. Fair value measurement